jackli0855/videojs-seek-buttons-phone/README.md

 ### Browserify/CommonJS

-When using with Browserify, install videojs-wind-buttons via npm and `require` the plugin as you would any other module.
+When using with Browserify, install videojs-seek-buttons-phone via npm and `require` the plugin as you would any other module.

 ```js
 var videojs = require('video.js');